kgar/foundry-vtt-tidy-5e-sheets/src/this-branch-todo.md

 - [x] Test and fix - When "Undo Changes", player character Sidebar tabs vanish
 - [x] Refactor - move JSON.stringify() outside of snapshot config.
 Make callers invoke it if needed.
 The snapshot is actual data.
 - [x] Ensure new initialSnapshot after save
-- [ ] // Do we need canonical snapshotting?
+- [x] // Do we need canonical snapshotting?
+Nah
 - [ ] Implement GetActivePane for world settings - Goal: get the appropriate setting editor for the current tab
 - [ ] Wire up settings footer properly for world settings
 - [ ] Remove apps like ThemeSettingsQuadrone